Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 He was thinking about the future, and he was pretty sure of exactly two things.
 One: This JETS team was done.
 Daar was gone and almost definitely not coming back, and if the war on Gao didn’t shake shit up to the point where recruitment to the SOR went skyrocketing, he’d let Firth kick him in the balls.

 That meant more JETS members, which meant the current members would end up with increased seniority, maybe training roles.
-All for the good...but that wasn’t Walsh’s style.
+All for the good... but that wasn’t Walsh’s style.

 Which meant thing number two that he was certain of: the second he got off this planet, Walsh was going back on the Crue-D, and back into the HEAT pipeline.